 How Important Is Play?

-According to a new report by the Alliance for Childhood, Crisis in the Kindergarten: Why Children Need to Play in School, young children are being denied what is for them air and water: play.
+According to a 2007 report by the Alliance for Childhood, Crisis in the Kindergarten: Why Children Need to Play in School, young children are being denied what is for them air and water: play.

 Play is fun but it also teaches children many skills that they need.
 Based on numerous studies, the American Academy of Pediatrics has concluded that, “Undirected play allows children to learn how to work in groups, share, to negotiate, to resolve conflicts, and to learn self advocacy skills.”
 Not only does play teach essential life skills, but it engages kids in mathematical and scientific concepts in a way that drills can’t.
 Play also helps children develop language skills-the most important precursor to reading.
 Most importantly, play teaches what can’t be learned at a desk, something that even parents can rarely teach: creativity.
 Many educational experts believe that creative thinking-the ability “to think outside the box”-is an essential skill for the 21st century.
 Albert Einstein said that, “Imagination is more important than knowledge,” because “knowledge is limited,” and nothing fires the imagination of a child like play.
 Perhaps that is why the United Nations High Commission for Human Rights has declared play the right of every child.